The Golden Age of Justinian

 Historical Context - The Empire in 527 CE

 Justinian himself came from humble origins.
 Born Petrus Sabbatius in a small Balkan village, he was adopted by his uncle Justin I, who had risen from peasant to emperor through a military career.
 Taking the name Justinian, he received an excellent education in law, theology, and classical literature.
-His marriage to Theodora – a former actress and courtesan who had reinvented herself as a deeply pious woman – scandalized society but proved to be one of history's most effective political partnerships.
+His marriage to Theodora, a former actress and courtesan who had reinvented herself as a deeply pious woman, scandalized society but proved to be one of history's most effective political partnerships.

 The Great Reconquest

 Emboldened by this success, Justinian turned his attention to Italy.
 The campaign proved far more difficult.
-Beginning in 535 CE, the Gothic War would drag on for twenty years.
+Beginning in 535 CE, the Gothic War dragged on for twenty years.
 The Ostrogoths proved tenacious defenders, and the fighting devastated the Italian peninsula.
 Rome itself changed hands multiple times.
 Yet by 554 CE, Italy was once again Roman, though much poorer than before.

 The Price of Glory